erinfu-uchicago/Emotion-Motivation-study1/README.md

 I added one "option" code at the beginning of R script file to solve the knitting problem.
 The problem fixed. (end)

+## AS3

+**Part 1**

+*Brief Description of Data*
+This dataset is expected to consist of 100 responses from participants, which include their gender, age, parents’ educational level, and family income as demographic information.
+This dataset is used to explore how children's motivation to learn a specific subject will be affected by adults' emotional expression.
+Learning motivation was measured from four sub-measurements: how much the child thinks that subject is 1) interesting, 2)important, 3) difficult, and 4) they want to learn it.
+Each sub-measurement was measured with a 6-point scale.
+There are six emotions included in this study: Surprise, Awe, Enjoyment, Neutral, Fear, and Sadness.

+*Brief Overview of Planned Project*
+This study adopted a within-subject design.
+Data were collected to reflect how children’s learning motivation levels varied by receiving the influence of different adults’ emotional expressions towards a specific subject.
+The results will mainly focus on exploring the effect of other’s positive emotions on children’s learning motivation, and compare it with that of neutral or negative emotions.
+A linear mixed effects model will be conducted for data analysis.

+*Hypothetical File Tree*
+--[top level]
+  --.gitignore
+	--README.md
+	--Analysis_maincode.R (include the main code for data analysis) --Analysis_report.Rmd (knit the final report with the APA template) --data
+  --ErinFu_Emotion&Motivation_rawdata.csv (raw statistic data) --ErinFu_Emotion&Motivation_cleareddata.csv (edited statistic data) --scripts
+  --Data_preprocessing.R (R script for data preprocessing) --Data_analysis.R (R script for formal data analysis) --Data_visualization.R (R script for creating plots and images) --results
+  --plots
+    --Plot_interesting.png (the plot of "interest sub-measurement)
+    --Plot_important.png (the plot of "important sub-measurement)
+    --Plot_difficult.png (the plot of "difficult" sub-measurement)
+    --Plot_motivation.png (the plot of "motivation" sub-measurement) --tables
+    --Table_regression.csv (the table of regression result)
+    --Table_correlation.csv (the table of correlation result)